About¶

 There is a controller leveraging kcli and using vm, plan and clusters crds to create vms the corresponding objects, regardless of the infrastructure.

-- a running kubernetes/openshift cluster and KUBECONFIG env variable pointing to it (or simply .kube/config)
+a running Kubernetes/OpenShift cluster and KUBECONFIG env variable pointing to it (or simply .kube/config)

-- some infrastructure supported by kcli running somewhere and the corresponding credentials.
+some infrastructure supported by kcli running somewhere and the corresponding credentials.

-- storage to hold two pvcs (one from plan files data and the other for clusters data)
+storage to hold two pvcs (one from plan files data and the other for clusters data)

 If you’re running kcli locally, use the following to create the proper configmaps to share your credentials and ssh keys: